-Paddle the still blackwater under towering 1,000-year-old cypress trees as an Audubon naturalist leads you deep into the heart of the forest.
+Paddle the flowing blackwater under towering 1,000-year-old cypress trees as an Audubon naturalist leads you deep into the heart of the forest.
 You’ll treasure this unique view of the swamp for the rest of your life!

-Schedule & Fees (March, April, May)
+Seasonal Schedule & Fees (March, April, May)

-Rules & Recommendations
+Rules and Recommendations

 - Availability: Canoe trips are subject to our having enough water from recent rains.
 Based on historic water levels, trip conditions become increasingly unlikely from June through September.

 - Outdoor Gear: Binoculars and cameras are welcome!
 A waterproof bag is recommended since there's no guarantee that you won't flip your kayak or canoe.

 - Food & Drink: Please eat either before or after your trip.
 Snacks and something to drink are recommended.
-(We also recommend a cookie for your guide if you want to be shown the way out. :) )
+We also recommend a cookie for your guide if you want to be shown the way out :)

 - No: alcoholic beverages, firearms, or pets allowed.